Global Code of Conduct and Ethics

 - Placing company business with a firm owned or controlled by a First Advantage employee or his or her family.

 Determining whether a conflict of interest exists is not always easy to do.
-Employees with a conflict of interest question should seek advice from management.
+Covered Persons with a conflict-of-interest question should seek advice from management.
 Before engaging in any activity, transaction or relationship that might give rise to a conflict of interest, employees must seek review from their managers or the HR department.

 Gifts, Gratuities and Business Courtesies